This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What is the process for making an application for a NINO?

-• a passport from any country;
+• a passport from any country

 • a national identity card from a country in the EU, Norway, Liechtenstein, Switzerland.

-Individuals can still make an application if they do not have any of these documents, but they may be required to attend an appointment to prove their identity.
+Individuals can still make an application if they don’t have any of these documents, but they may be required to attend an appointment to prove their identity.
 After someone submits their online application, they are sent an email with their application reference number.
 This will set out whether they need to provide more proof of their identity.
 HMRC advise that it can take up to 4 weeks for someone to get their NINO after they have proven their identity.

 Can someone start work before they receive a NINO?